Key Takeaways:

 The program consists of 30 credits and a series of online courses.
 These courses include advanced molecular biology, bioinformatics, cell biology, and general biology.
 In addition to courses, students must complete a 320-hour internship with an internship mentor.

-WSU is ranked by U.S. News and World Report as the 140th best national university and the 83rd best value school in the country.
+U.S. News and World Report ranks WSU as the 140th-best national university and the 83rd-best value school in the country.

 #12 – University of Illinois